A Guide Through Phlebotomy

 - Prepare patient – in some cases, phlebotomy is administered instantaneously.
 However, to get more accurate blood test results, patients are asked to skip consumption of liquid and solid food for 9 to 12 hours before drawing blood.
 This ensures extraction of “fasting specimen”, the source of the most meaningful and reliable health information of patients.

 - Draw blood specimen – only certified and skilled phlebotomist, as well as health practitioners with phlebotomy training, can draw out blood properly.
+Through the order of draw, a sample can be taken from the patient.
 Great care should be taken when performing the procedure, especially when it involves patients with heightened sensitivity and low tolerance to pain.
 A phlebotomist must act professionally yet gently when handling patients, be polite and understanding.

 - Prepare specimen – after blood specimen has been drawn, the phlebotomist then extracts either serum or plasma from the whole blood specimen.
 Serum is the liquid residue when blood is allowed to clot.
 Plasma, on the other hand, is produced when whole blood is treated with anticoagulant.
 The procedure to prepare either serum or plasma varies.

 - Store specimen – one of the vital roles of a phlebotomist is handling sensitive patient data.
-Proper storage and labeling are necessary.
+Proper storage and labeling are necessary, knowing the correct usage for phlebotomy tubes is important.
 Serum is usually placed inside red topped tubes while plasma is usually placed inside lavender topped tubes.
 Aside from the patient’s complete name, the tubes indicate the patient’s age, birth date, and blood type.
 Special notes (such as infectious substance) are likewise indicated to further facilitate proper handling.
 Specimen containers must be kept airtight and free from leaks during storage and transport.